 In order to stay within your budget, it's a good idea to make a plan and map out how much money you have allotted for the time you spend here.
 Look up flights, tours, hotels and hostels and ensure you have enough money and work from there.
 Sailing-Whitsundays has fantastic budget options for those with limited resources, which you can see here.

 Ask your travel agent on our chat or email the best way to work with your budget and get the best bang for your buck.

 There are a few things that are a really good idea to take into account during your travels.

 Travel insurance is important for a number of reasons.
 They cover you in case of cancellations on travel (tours, flights, etc.) and also can cover medical and health insurance in case of any accidents.
-Hopefully it will never be used, but it is always, always a good idea to get, just in case.
-We highly recommend travel insurance especially if you're travelling in rainy season.
+Hopefully, it will never be used, but it is always, always a good idea to get just in case.
+We highly recommend travel insurance especially if you're travelling in the rainy season.

 An obvious important one, but always check your passport expiry date before travelling.
 Most countries don't allow entry unless you have 6 months travel time left, and you will need this for entry into Australia.

 Make a checklist of all your important things (laptop, passport, camera) so whenever you move hostels or towns, you can make sure you have everything on your list.
 This will help you keep track of your things so you won't have to spend money replacing them!

 It's a good idea to get a sim card to go in your phone upon arriving in Australia.
 They are usually cheap and you can pay as you go, meaning there's usually no major commitment.
 It'll help you if you need to look up something on the fly, phone your hostel or just stay connected with family.

 It's good to have a plan.
 Get an idea of where you want to go and what you want to see while visiting Australia so you can check off all of your must-sees.
 The more you map out ahead of time, the better off you will be.
 Booking tours ahead of time is crucial to not only ensuring your spot, but also to saving you money in the long run.